The Connected Business of Insurance

 The Digital Agency is the future of our industry, and it is the path to value for both you and your customers.
 It delivers business value to your organization by enhancing growth, efficiency, customer satisfaction, advice and trust in your business.
 For those not on the path of digital transformation, I urge you to start your journey to becoming a Digital Agency today.
 I promise, your owners, your employees and your customers will thank you for it.

-For more insights on the business value of a Digital Agency, sign up to receive a complimentary copy of our forthcoming eBook, The Digital Age of Insurance: 5 Reasons Why Your Agency Should Be Digital.
+For more insights on the business value of a Digital Agency, download our eBook, The Digital Age of Insurance: 5 Reasons Why Your Agency Should Be Digital.

 Reid French, Chief Executive Officer at Applied Systems, is responsible for the company’s overall business strategy and operational execution.
 He also plays a prominent role in developing and fostering relationships throughout the Applied community.
 French came to Applied in 2011, after serving as chief operating officer at Intergraph Corporation, a global company at the forefront of geospatial and computer-aided design software.
 Early in his career, he was a strategic planner for the Walt Disney Company, and he managed investment banking transactions in the technology sector for Robinson-Humphrey.
 French holds a bachelor’s degree in Economics from Davidson College and a master’s in Business Administration from the Harvard Business School.
 He sits on the board of directors for Applied, Autodesk (NASDAQ: ADSK) and The Lovett School in Atlanta.